KyleCaulkins/bikesharing/README.md

 ![checkout_times](/Images/time_line.png)

+The line chart shows the length of time for each bicycle rental trip.
+The data is clear that short trips of about five minutes are by far the most common.

 5. **Trip Duration by Gender**

 ![checkout_gender](/Images/gender_line.png)

+The line chart shows the length of time for each bicycle rental trip.
+The data is clear that short trips of about five minutes are by far the most common.
+The trend holds true for both male and female users.

 6. **Time and Day Peak Use**

 ![weekday_trips](/Images/time_heat.png)

+A count of bicycle trips is compared each hour across every day of the week in the visualization above.
+There is a higher use during commuter hours Monday through Friday, and a higher use rate throughout the day on weekends, although it starts later in the morning.

 7. **Peak Use by Gender**

 ![gender_trips](/Images/gender_heat.png)

+A count of bicycle trips is compared each hour across every day of the week in the visualization above.
+There is a higher use during commuter hours Monday through Friday, and a higher use rate throughout the day on weekends, although it starts later in the morning.
+The trend holds true when breaking down by gender.

 8. **User Type by Day and Gender**